 2. Each component of an Investigation (e.g. report and logbook/folio) must be uploaded as a separate PDF on the online registration system.
 Every effort must be made to compress file sizes and a Young Scientist dropbox will be available for files that are too large.

-3. Teachers, parents or students must enter Inventions, Innovative Devices or ICT applications by 4pm Friday 31st August, 2018.
-The invention/innovative device/ICT application itself, the folio, the poster describing how the device works and any other component should be set up as a display for the judges at the venue to be determined by 4pm Friday 1st September, 2018.
+3. Teachers, parents or students must enter Inventions, Innovative Devices or ICT applications by 4pm Friday 30th August, 2019.
+The invention/innovative device/ICT application itself, the folio, the poster describing how the device works and any other component should be set up as a display for the judges at the PTC Offices, Auburn by 4pm Friday 30th August, 2019.
 Projects received after this time will have their eligibility for a prize decided by STANSW Council.
 A copy of the folio must be uploaded with the online entry before this deadline.

 4. Students entering both an innovation and an investigation must submit each component as a separate entry, following the specified rules for each category.